tytydraco/yessleep/out/The_Dentists_Smile.md

 Pain was shooting up my leg.
 Again, I yelled, now jogging on a broken ankle.
 I could see the sun on the horizon as I reached the edge of the woods and fell into the yard, and yelled once more.

-A door opened and a woman rushed outside to me.
+A door opened and a woman rushed outside.

 “We’ve got to get inside,” I cried.
 “Please.”